marcduiker/building-a-resilient-workflow-with-durable-functions/labs/4_adding_servicebus_trigger.md

 The trigger now has a connection name which will be looked up in the application settings.
 But there's is no actual connectionstring specified yet.

-Add the connection name and the connectionstring to the `local.settings.json` file in your local function folder:
+Add the connection name and the actual connectionstring (from the json file) to the `local.settings.json` file in your local function folder:

 ```json
 {